GuyWicks/guywicks.github.io/docs/Articles/bad-architecture.md

 *"When all you have is box of hammers, every problem looks like a nail."*

 ---
-## So why do we keep doing bad architecture?
 **The *Sunk Cost* fallacy**

 Continuing a course of action where the time, effort, or money invested may not now outweigh the final benefits.